-- 1 Press the preprogrammed button to turn on the Bluetooth. - 2 You hear a short, medium-pitched tone.
-The display shows momentary Bluetooth on, and ≯ appears.
+- 1 Press the preprogrammed button to turn the Bluetooth on. - 2 You hear a short, medium-pitched tone.
+The display shows momentary Bluetooth on, and ≯ appears to indicate Bluetooth is on.

 The display shows Bluetooth on failed to indicate Bluetooth has failed to launch.